prkumar/uplink/docs/source/introduction.rst

 :py:mod:`requests` behind-the-scenes and bubbles :py:class:`requests.Response`
 objects back up to the user.

-Notably, A shortcoming of Requests is that it makes blocking calls.
+Notably, Requests makes blocking calls.
 Users can swap out Requests for an HTTP client library that supports asynchronous requests.
 Checkout :ref:`non-blocking requests` to learn more about Uplink's support for asynchronous requests.